Solinea/goldstone-server/docs/HACKING.md

     $ cd ~/devel/goldstone-server
     $ ./bin/start_dev_env.sh

-The first time you start Golstone Server, it will probably take several minutes to download docker containers and perform configuraiton tasks.
+The first time you start Goldstone Server, it will probably take several minutes to download docker containers and perform configuration tasks.
 You may see errors and missing data in the user interface.
 You may also see failures if you execute the test suite.
 The data should be sufficiently populated in 10 minutes.
 If you continue to see errors in the UI or in tests, [please submit an issue!](https://github.com/Solinea/goldstone-server/issues)

 ## Stopping Goldstone Server